GaryLeeONE/BaseballSTW/final_report.md

 ![Whiff](./Pics/whiff.jpg)

 ## Project Overview

+*For readers not familiar with baseball, please scroll down to the bottom of the report for a quick explanation of baseball pitching and hitting.*

 The goal of this project is to predict whether a hitter in Major League Baseball will swing (and make contact), take (doesn't swing), or whiff (swing and miss) at a certain pitch, based on the hitter's hitting tendencies, the pitch characteristics, as well as the game situation (number of outs in an inning, number of runners on base).
 Ideally, I hope to build a model that can suggest to the pitcher what types of pitches to use against a certain hitter, as well as finding out the most important factors that influence swing/take/miss which can help with prospect scouting and development.

 This project primarily uses R v4.0.3 as the coding language.

 ## Dataset Preparation